-Choose one of Grandma's homemade lemon cake recipes and make an old fashioned cake that's really special.
+Choose one of Grandma's old fashioned lemon cake recipes and make a homemade cake that's really special.
 You'll discover a wonderful variety here from traditional layer cakes to jelly, cream, and sponge cakes, all bursting with the delectably fresh and zesty taste of lemons.

 Buckeye Cookery and Practical Housekeeping (1877)